 - Everyone can do whatever they want whenever they want.

-- Revenge and justice are dealt out by individuals however they see fit.
+- Justice is dealt out by individuals however they see fit.

-- There are lots of places to pursue pleasure.
+- There are lots of places to pursue fun.

 - There is no overseeing government or authority.

-- People can kill each other without consequences from an organized justice system.
+- People can hurt each other without consequences from an organized justice system.

 - There are no laws.